Esensats/mcsr-calcsens/README.md

 [this list](https://github.com/Ninjabrain1/Ninjabrain-Bot/wiki/Boat-measurements).
 The default target `mouseSensitivity` is `0.02291165`, because it is very small and has a small error.
-The calculator gives you waywall sensitivities (for both normal gameplay and EyeZoom tall window).
-The EyeZoom tall sensitivity coefficient is the one you set with `waywall.set_sensitivity` when you change the resolution to 16384 pixels tall.
+The calculator gives you waywall sensitivities (for both normal gameplay and boat eye tall window).
+The boat eye tall sensitivity coefficient is the one you set with `waywall.set_sensitivity` when you change the resolution to 16384 pixels tall.

-As a bonus, you will now never need to touch raw input again (yes, even when doing EyeZoom), and you don't have to change your DPI or host DE mouse settings.
+As a bonus, you will now never need to touch raw input again (yes, even when doing boat eye), and you don't have to change your DPI or host DE mouse settings.

 ## Usage